scguaquetam/papaya_frontend/README.md

 Papaya is built with Next.js, TypeScript, and Reown AppKit, using Hardhat, Pyth Network, and PayPal USD (PYUSD) as the foundation of its Web3 payment architecture.

-**Hardhat**: Used for smart contract development, testing, and deployment of our [multi-contract system](https://github.com/JMSBPP/papaya-contracts/tree/feature/pyusd-euler-lifecycle-integration/contracts):
 - PaymentGateway.sol: Core payment routing and settlement logic.
 - ChainPriceOracle.sol: Price feed aggregation and Pyth Network integration.
 - UniswapV3Oracle.sol: Liquidity and secondary price validation layer.